sybrew/the-seo-framework/readme.txt

 		/
 		* When an image can't be cropped for any reason, no more 500 errors will occur, but a correct notice will be outputted instead.
 		* Titles and Descriptions starting with two spaces now get their duplicated spaces correctly removed.
+		* When performing search actions in the admin dashboard, like filtering products by category, the SEO Bar is now correct.
 		* TODO FIX: https://wordpress.org/support/topic/cronjob-returns-a-notice-related-to-the-seo-framework/
 		* Search URL in JSON-LD is now correct when slashes are omitted from pretty permalinks.
 		* TODO "Custom redirect URL", "Exclude from Archive" and "Exclude from Local Search" option values no longer show up in the "Custom Fields" metabox when filled in.